 La Grand Place (Grote Markt) is the central, geographic and historic heart of Brussels.
-Discover the square’s history and main buildings.
+Discover the square’s history and the Grand Place's main buildings.

 The famous Manneken Pis is a statue of a small boy urinating into a fountain’s basin.
 Discover why it has become a landmark in Brussels and its legend.

 The Atomium is for Brussels what the Eiffel Tower is for Paris.
 The monument was created for the World Fair exhibition and has become Belgium's symbol.

 Le Palais de Justice (Justice Palace) in Brussels is one of the largest and most impressive buildings in Europe.

 The Royal Palace of Brussels is situated near the Parc de Bruxelles and is one of the most famous buildings.
 Discover it and when and how to visit it

 The Cinquantenaire Palace and Park of Brussels is a national landmark and was built for the Belgian independency in 1880.